sharetribe/flex-docs/src/docs/concepts-development/content-management/index.md

 It can take up to five minutes for your changes to update from test to live environment.

+You can also copy your asset changes to the dev environment.

 ## Content layout